gavhanna/twitter-clone/README.md

 Twitter Clone
 =============

-# Shittr, the crappy twitter clone!
+# Blabbr, the crappy twitter clone!

 Built using as little outside help as possible.
 Not using any frontend frameworks, not even jQuery.